martinni/ninamartin/_posts/2020-06-27-offline-minimum-problem.markdown

 1. [4, 3, 2, 6, 8, 1]

-2. So here's my less than rigorous explanation of the proposed algorithm:
+2. Here's my less than rigorous explanation of the proposed algorithm:

     Elements in the domain are processed incrementally.
 If the current element *i* is in one of the sets, we know that it will be extracted by the "next" extraction (which is extraction number *j* if the element is in set *K<sub>j</sub>*), if there is one.
 How do we know this?
 We know that *i* couldn't have been extracted by an extraction prior to extraction *j*, as *i* wasn't part of the sequence at that point.
 We also know that when we reach extraction *j*, *i* is the smallest element in the sequence, as smaller elements have already been extracted in previous iterations of the loop, and the union operation at the end ensured that only "subsequent" extractions are considered for the remaining element inside the sequence.